 The law - seat belts and child restraints

 The law requires that drivers and passengers aged 14 and over in cars, vans and other commercial vehicles must wear a seatbelt, if available.
-As a driver you are responsible for ensuring that anyone under the age of 14 wears a seat belt or uses an appropriate child restraint as required by law.
+As a driver you are responsible for making sure that anyone under the age of 14 wears a seat belt or uses the right child restraint as required by law.

 |Driver||Seat belt must be worn if fitted||Driver|

-Correct child restraint must be used where seat belts are fitted.
-Must use adult belt in a rear seat if correct child restraint not available:
+The right child restraint must be used where seat belts are fitted.
+Must use adult belt in a rear seat if the right child restraint not available:

 |Child 12 or 13, or over 135cm in height||Seat belt (or child restraint) must be worn if fitted||Seat belt (or child restraint) must be worn if fitted||Driver|